Throckmorton69420/Rad/README.md

 3. In the **search bar** at the top, find and **Enable** the following APIs if they are not already enabled:
     -   **Cloud Run API**
     -   **Cloud Build API**
-    -   **Cloud Tasks API**

-#### Part B: Create a Task Queue

-1. In the console search bar, type `Cloud Tasks` and navigate to the Cloud Tasks page.
-2. Click **"Create Queue"**.
-3. Set the **Queue name** to `solver-queue`.
-4. Set the **Region** to `us-central1` (to match your Cloud Run service).
-5. Leave the other settings as default and click **"Create"**.
-    *(Note: The default "Push" queue type is correct for this application, which will be used to send HTTP tasks to your solver service.)*
+    -   **IAM Credentials API** (This is needed for the Vercel function to generate auth tokens)

-#### Part C: Create a Dedicated Service Account for Vercel
+#### Part B: Create a Dedicated Service Account for Vercel

-This service account provides secure credentials for your Vercel functions to create tasks without exposing a master key.
+This service account provides secure credentials for your Vercel functions to authenticate with and trigger your Cloud Run solver.

 1. In the console search bar, type `IAM & Admin` and navigate to **Service Accounts**.
 2. Click **"+ CREATE SERVICE ACCOUNT"**.
-3.  **Service account name:** Enter `vercel-task-creator`.
+3.  **Service account name:** Enter `vercel-solver-invoker`.
 4. Click **"CREATE AND CONTINUE"**.
-5. In the **"Select a role"** dropdown, grant the following two roles:
+5. In the **"Select a role"** dropdown, grant the following single role:
-    -   `Cloud Tasks Enqueuer` (allows it to add tasks to the queue).
     -   `Cloud Run Invoker` (allows it to trigger your private Cloud Run service).
 6. Click **"CONTINUE"**, then click **"DONE"**.

-#### Part D: Generate a JSON Key for the Service Account
+#### Part C: Generate a JSON Key for the Service Account

-1. From the Service Accounts list, click on the email of the `vercel-task-creator` account you just made.
+1. From the Service Accounts list, click on the email of the `vercel-solver-invoker` account you just made.
 2. Go to the **"KEYS"** tab.
 3. Click **"ADD KEY"** -> **"Create new key"**.
 4. Select **JSON** as the key type and click **"CREATE"**.